sanjayseshan/spikeprime-tools/README.md

 Code modified from https://github.com/nutki/spike-tools

-Install Python 3.8.2 prior (yes, currently only that version).
-Enable Add to Path when installing.
+Install Python 3.8.2.
+Enable Add to Path when installing <= THIS IS VERY IMPORTANT.

-To install, just run install.bat
+To install, just run install.bat after downloadinf the whole repository.

 -------------